 After all, research has shown that an increased investment in diverse suppliers increases opportunity for all, cultivating the innovation of new and improved products and services.

 A diverse supplier is a business that is at least 51% owned and operated by an individual or group that is part of a traditionally underrepresented or underserved group.

-Minority Business Enterprises (MBE's) - Include businesses that are certified by an approved agency to be at least 51% owned, operated and controlled by a minority individual or group.
+Minority Business Enterprises (MBE's) – For the USA: Includes businesses that are certified by an approved agency to be at least 51% owned, operated and controlled by a minority individual or group.
 In the case of publicly held businesses, at least 51% of the stock must be owned by a minority or minority group members.
 Minorities include persons of color who are Asian/-Pacific Islander Americans, Sub-Continent Asian Americans, Black/African Americans, Hispanic/Latinx Americans and Native/Indigenous Americans.
 Foreign-owned firms operating in the U.S. are not included in these categories.

 Women Business Enterprises (WBE's) - Include businesses that are certified by an approved agency to be at least 51% owned, operated and controlled by a non-minority woman or group of non-minority women who are U.S. citizens.
 In the case of publicly held businesses, at least 51%of the stock must be owned by a woman or women.